SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 UI Mapping
 ----------

-A UI map is a mechanism that stores all the locators for a test suite in one place for easy modification when identifiers or paths to UI elements change in the AUT.
+A UI Map is a mechanism that stores all the locators for a test suite in one place for easy modification when identifiers or paths to UI elements change in the AUT.
 The test script then uses the UI Map for locating the elements to be tested.
 Basically, a UI map is a repository of test script objects